dwest24sc/OSC-Button/README.md

-1/13/18
+1/18/18
- OSC-Button verson 0.1
+ OSC-Button verson 0.5
 # OSC-Button

-This is an all weekend endeavor to learn what a Pi is, how to code in Python and how to get a simple OSC Command (1 command) sent to a console or a QLAB machine.
+This is a chanllenge to myself to learn what a Pi is, how to code in Python and how to get a simple OSC Command (1 command) sent to a lighting console or a QLAB machine.

-first itteration has lots of hash marks for notes for me.
+Previous itterations have gone from input on contacts only to outputs in OSC.
-OSC Commands currently set up for EOS
+Added a small 128x64 screen for cue numbers.
+That works

-second itteration cleaned it up and allows more contacts and gets rid of the needing to be done in order.
+Current challenge is getting OSC commands (the cue numbers to be exact) to display on the screen.

-third itteration, which is the un numbered one (i blame git hub confusion on that), is the most recet and does it without extraneous comments from my work in progress.
+I can get it to do the display text just fine.
+Now it's about getting the UDP data and displaying some of it.

-next hope is a screen for current cue playback display information.
+Previous versions deleted because the latest version is so massive and combines many things into one script.

 Ideas being used from various sources.
 Including cscashby/pi-showcontrol.